CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-5/02/page02.md

     ![](../images/n52c29.png)

-1. Please wait for the pipeline to complete, which may take approximately `10–15 `minutes.
-Once it's finished successfully, the status will show as **Completed**.
+1. Please wait for the pipeline to complete, which may take approximately `10–15` minutes.
+Once it is finished successfully, the status will show as **Completed**.

     ![](../images/n52c30.png)